rvessell/ece3005/howto.md

 ![Image](https://blog.planview.com/wp-content/uploads/2017/12/cloud-750x400-750x400.jpg "random image")

-For images that are located on your local computer, you can add teh image by using it's relative path.
+For images that are located on your local computer, you can add the image by using it's relative path.
 - For example, `![Image2](/imgs/cover.jpg "cover image")` generates <br>

 ![Image2](/imgs/cover.jpg "cover image")